jeffboody/bluesmirf-demo/readme.md

 	./build-java.sh
 	./install.sh

-Building and uploading the Arduino firmware
+Building and uploading firmware with Arduino GUI
 ===========================================

 	# launch the Arduino IDE